 As the C.E.O. of Goodstein Realty, Ivan Goodstein, developed the third party brokerage company.
 The company expanded over a six-year period to 12 satellite offices with 300 real estate agents and over $350 million in annual real estate property sales.
 The Business Plan culminated in the sale of the company in 2004 to Douglas Elliman, the New York region’s largest real estate brokerage firm.

 As Managing Member of Asset Management Advisors (AMA) Mr. Goodstein is responsible for the day-to-day operations of the LLC.
 AMA was formed to make use of the history and development expertise of the Goodstein Organization to bring about the turn of the century new development projects.
 AMA has been extremely effective in the Virginia marketplace.
 AMA has proven itself adept at taking advantage of historic tax credits by converting abandoned historic buildings into luxury rental or for sale condominiums.
 Mr. Goodstein has been charged with site selection, property acquisition, contract negotiation, financing, construction overview and development planning, including zoning, architecture and design coordination.
-Recently, AMA has acquired the former Dooley Madison Senior Home, located across from the Jefferson Hotel in Richmond, VA and will be converted into luxury condominiums.
-Additionally, AMA has finalized its acquisition of an assemblage of properties in downtown Richmond, located on Main Street The site once comprised of 9 separate properties with individual owners, is now owned and operated by AMA.
-Mr. Goodstein will be spearheading the development to include approximately 500,000 square feet of mixed-use development.
-The multi faceted Class A hi-rise building will include several components, such as retail, office, hotel, condo, rental apartments, gym and parking garage.
+AMA has acquired the former Dooley Madison Senior Home, located across from the Jefferson Hotel in Richmond, VA and was converted to luxury condominiums and sold out.
+Additionally, AMA finalized its acquisition of an assemblage of properties in downtown Richmond, located on Main Street The site once comprised of 9 separate properties and is now a newly constructed luxury mid-rise rental building known as Centennial Terrace.
+Centennial Terrace won the Silver Award from The Virginia Homebuilders Association for newly constructed Multi-Family residences.